Early Life:

 After having begun his career as a Mathematics teacher, Ayyangar joined the legal profession in 1915 and built a law practice.
 He advocated for Indian judicial reform-argued for the judicial system to be centred on Indian conditions rather than merely importing the British practices.

-He was deeply involved in the Non-cooperation movement, 1921; individual Satyagraha in 1940 and Quit Indian movement, 1942.
+He was deeply involved in the Non-Cooperation Movement in 1921, individual Satyagraha in 1940 and the Quit India Movement in 1942.

-In 1934, he was elected to the Central Legislative Assembly from the Congress Party, a move to influence the British from within the government.
+In 1934, he was elected to the Central Legislative Assembly from the Indian Congress Party as a move to influence the British from within the government.
 In the Legislative Assembly, he was known for his oratory and debating skills; he took part in the proceedings and provided valuable insights on all issues.

 Contribution to Constitution Making: